bpucker/FlavonoidFriday/README.md

+### (48) Anthocyanin color change ###

+> **_<a href="https://github.com/bpucker/FlavonoidFriday">TWEET</a>:_** Increase in the vacuolar pH of Ipomoea tricolor results in a color change from purplish red to blue.
+NHX1 imports Na+ into the vacuole in exchange for H+ #FlavonoidFriday (details: )

+[Yoshida et al., 2005](https://academic.oup.com/pcp/article/46/3/407/1817366) observed that a shift in the vacuolar pH of _Ipomoea tricolor_ (morning glory) from 6.6 to 7.7 results in a color change from purplish red to blue.
+Generally, a shift towards alkaline pH in anthocyanin-pigmented plants leads to blue coloration while a shift towards acidic pH shifts the color back to red.
+A Na+/H+ exchanger (NHX1) was identified in the tonoplasts of _I. tricolor_ petals.
+This transporter is most likely responsible for the pH shift.
+Anthocyanins would loose their color under alkaline conditions unless they are polyacylated and stabalized by intramolecular stacking of caffeoyl residues to the chromophore.
+Expression of _NHX1_ coincided with anthocyanin pigmentation in the petal cells.
+This correlation was strong in a time course experiment around the flower opening suggesting that pH change is synchronized with flower opening.

 ## Contact ##
 Do you have a recent open access publication about the flavonoid biosynthesis that could be featured here?
 Please get in touch: [Boas Pucker (email)](mailto:b.pucker@tu-braunschweig.de?subject=[GitHub]FlavonoidFriday)